 2. Bidri work

 Bidri work is a craft that uses Bidriware.
 Bidriware is a metal formed from an alloy of zinc and copper inlaid with thin sheets of pure silver.
 Known as a symbol of wealth since its use by the sultans of the past, the unique metal is a popular export item of India and is made into many different items, including tableware and jewellery.
-Hyderabad is one of the main two export centres of Bidriware, and so, you can find plentiful souvenirs made out of Bidriware in many of the shops near the Charminar.
+Hyderabad is one of the main two export centres of Bidriware,.
+You can find plentiful souvenirs made out of Bidriware in many of the shops near the Charminar, which is also one of the historical places in Hyderabad.

 Bidri Crafts